Smalltalk: Assignment

 Assigns the string 'aeiou' to the formerly declared vowels variable.
 The string is an object (a sequence of characters between single quotes is the syntax for literal strings), created by the compiler at compile time.

 In the original Parc Place image, the glyph of the underscore character ⟨_⟩ appeared as a left-facing arrow ⟨←⟩ (like in the 1963 version of the ASCII code).
 Smalltalk originally accepted this left-arrow as the only assignment operator.
-Some modern code still contains what appear to be underscores acting as assignments, hearkening back to this original usage.
+Some modern code still contains what appear to be underscores acting as assignments, harkening back to this original usage.
 Most modern Smalltalk implementations accept either the underscore or the colon-equals syntax.

 Messages

 The message is the most fundamental language construct in Smalltalk.
 Even control structures are implemented as message sends.
 Smalltalk adopts by default a dynamic dispatch and single dispatch strategy (as opposed to multiple dispatch, used by some other object-oriented languages).
+There are three kinds of message sends, unary messages, which have a single keyword, such as class and size, binary messages, which for example are used for arithmetic, such as a < b, a ~= b, and keyword messages where a keyword followed by a colon precedes each argument in the message, so that a between: b and: c sends the #between:and: message to a with arguments b and c.
+Unary messages have higher precedence than binary messages, which have higher precedence than keyword messages, and evaluation is strictly left-to-right.
+There is no arithmetic precedence.
+1 + 2 * 3 evaluates to 9, not to 7.

 The following example sends the message 'factorial' to number 42: